 Women do not have a primary interest in their careers or vocations.

 Women are primarily interested in a long term relationship and parenthood.

 When we look at the way society sees men and then at how it views women, we can see that society actually pits men and women against each other.

-Some stereotypes that pit men and women against each other are:
+Some sexual stereotypes that pit men and women against each other include:

 Men are tough and powerful, not helpless and childish like women.

 Women are sensitive and intuitive, not unfeeling and insensitive like men.

 Men are logical, sensible and rational, not scatterbrained, unstable and irrational like women.